Brainerd Ice Fishing

-Ice Fishing is a favorite Minnesota winter activity and Brainerd, Minnesota is the ideal location to drill a hole and drop a line.
+Ice Fishing, a Brainerd Minnesota favorite Winter activity, and Brainerd, Minnesota is the ideal location to drill a hole and drop a line.
 Our Brainerd Lakes area is home to some of the best fishing lakes in the state, and we enjoy winter fishing just as much as we love open water fishing.

 If you are staying at a Brainerd resort or working with a local ice house rental company, ask what equipment you will need.
 Many of the resorts and fish house rental companies provide some of the basic ice fishing equipment needed and offer services that will help prepare you for your Brainerd ice fishing experience.
 You might also consider ice fishing with one of our local fishing guides for an unforgettable, worry-free ice fishing experience.